kcelebi/riscv-assembler/README.md

 `from riscv_interpreter.convert import AssemblyConverter`

 We can now instantiate an object.
-The constructor requires a string that specifies the output file as either binary, text, or both.
+The constructor requires a string that specifies the output file as any combination of binary, text, or printing to console.
 Here are acceptable usages:

-    cnv = AssemblyConverter("bt") #binary and text
+    cnv = AssemblyConverter("btp") #binary and text and printing cnv = AssemblyConverter("pbt") #works same as above ^
     cnv = AssemblyConverter("b") #just binary
     cnv = AssemblyConverter("t") #just text
+    cnv = AssemblyConverter("p") #just printing
     cnv = AssemblyConverter() #binary by default